VisualEyes™ Support

 DVA results

-After you complete all four runs (left, right, up, down), you will see a summary graph of the patient’s dynamic visual acuity for both horizontal and vertical eye movements.
+After you complete all four runs (left, right, up, down), you will see a summary graph of the patient’s dynamic visual acuity for both horizontal and vertical head movements.
+The patient’s static acuity is represented with the green dotted line.
+If the patient performs worse in the dynamic test than their static test, you will see the bar graph higher than the green dotted line and the number of line difference will be represented at the top.

 Presenter